Earn your MBA when you fly away

 The campus lifestyle isn’t for everyone.
 For some, travel is a rite of passage, and the call of the open road must be heeded.
 A rather old-fashioned perspective puts travelling down as a career-killer, believing that you can have one, but not the other.

 In fact, many workplaces need the kind of skills that independent travel will foster (such as leadership and decision making) and those who study abroad typically earn around £75,000 (about 5%) more over the course of their career.
-There’s no reason you can’t combine your unique life experience with on-the-road study, such as our MA Finance and Investment or Dual MA and MSc Finance and Investment - for one thing, this will further highlight your initiative.
+There’s no reason you can’t combine your unique life experience with on-the-road study, such as our Master in Finance and Investments or Dual Master in Finance and Investments - for one thing, this will further highlight your initiative.
 You might not travel first-class, but you can earn a first-class degree.

 Commute on the skills train